- Get Started

 These are just the start.
 We live in a world where electronic systems pervade our lives.
 These systems can all capture our learning experiences.
 (If we want them to, that is.
 There are plenty of security and privacy issues that need to be weighed against the value of tracking learning experiences, but that’s another article.)

-There are a few key innovations built into the Tin Can API that make it possible to track informal learning experiences:
+There are a few key innovations built into the Experience API that make it possible to track informal learning experiences:

 Good stuff, right?
 Tracking informal learning fills in a big piece of the puzzle.
 A detailed record of an individual’s learning experiences can be a huge predictor of success and key component to assessing readiness.